LLNL/axom/src/components/sidre/docs/sphinx/attribute.rst

 Attribute
 ==========

+Sidre Attributes enable attaching metadata (strings and values) to Sidre Views to support queries (e.g., search for Views with a given attribute name), outputting data for a subset of Views to files, and other ways an application may need to selectively process Views in a Sidre DataStore hierarchy.

-Attributes provide storage for View metadata.
-When each Attribute is constructed in the DataStore, it gets a name and a default value.
+A Buffer is created with a string name and a default scalar or string value.
+The default values can be changed later as needed.

+.. note:: * Attribute objects can only be created using DataStore methods.
+The
+            Attribute constructor is private. (see :ref:`datastore-label`).
+          * Each Attribute has a unique name and integer identifier.
+Either can be used to retrieve it from the DataStore.

-Each View inherits all of its DataStore's Attributes at their default values.
-A program may explicitly set any of these Attributes for each View.
-The program may also query the value of a View's Attribute, query whether the Attribute was explicitly set, or clear the Attribute back to its default value.
+Each Sidre View inherits all Attributes contained in the DataStore at their default strings or values.
+Then, an application may explicitly set any Attribute on a View.
+The application may also query the value of a View Attribute, query whether the Attribute was explicitly set, or set the Attribute back to its default value.
+See :ref:`view-label` for more information about Views.

-Attribute values are available for a program to use in its own logic.
-If a program provides an Attribute pointer to :code:`Group::save()` (discussed in the next section), only Views with that Attribute explicitly set will be saved.
-Further extensions to Sidre that use Attributes and their values are planned.
+The Attribute interface includes the following operations:

+ * Retrieve the name and unique id of the Attribute object.
+ * Set the scalar or string value of an Attribute.
+ * Get the type of an Attribute's scalar value.